MicrosoftDocs/power-pages-docs/power-pages-docs/configure/migrate-bootstrap.md

 > - This feature is a preview feature.
 > - [!INCLUDE [preview-tags](../includes/cc-preview-features-definition.md)]
 > - You can migrate any of your existing Power Pages version 3 sites regardless of the template used for initial site creation.
+> - When creating new sites, Bootstrap version 5 is only supported in enhanced data model.
+If you migrate an existing Boostrap version 3 site, the enhanced data model is not required.
 > - Consider testing the migration using [developer sites](../getting-started/developer-sites.md) before you migrate a production site.

 ## Prerequisites